Orin Martin Remembers Alan Chadwick

 Furthermore, a number of the statements that Martin makes are clearly false.
 Dennis Tamura worked with Alan Chadwick for about three years, and others worked longer, sometimes far longer.
 There is no evidence that Alan forced these individuals “off the deep end,” as Martin unjustly suggests.
 This flippant statement only misleads the interviewer—and subsequent readers—into thinking that Alan was some kind of subversive misanthropist, rather than the brilliant but temperamental genius that he truly was.

 And how does Orin Martin explain the fact that Alan’s apprentices were generally composed of at least one-third women?
 Is he suggesting that all of those women were somehow masochists, inclined to seek out abuse from the likes of Alan Chadwick?
 Martin claims that Beth Benjamin was the only exception to Alan’s mistreatment of women, but there were literally dozens of women,—in Santa Cruz, Green Gulch, and Covelo—who were grateful for the opportunity to work with Alan, and who still revere him to this day.
-See especially the interviews with Nancy Lingemann, Jodi Greenberg Frediani, Mardi Sicular, Louise Washburn, Maria von Brinken, Phyllis Anderson, Barbara Steinberg, and Katherine Cook on this website, as well as the essay by Beth.
+See especially the interviews with Nancy Lingemann, Jodi Greenberg Frediani, Mardi Sicular, Louise Washburn, Maria von Brinken, Phyllis Anderson, Barbara Steinberg, Katherine Cook, and Kathy Dickey on this website, as well as the essay by Beth.

 As Skip Kimura recently described to me, Alan had a rule against anyone casually browsing on the ripe blackberries in the garden at Covelo.
 The berries were meant to be collected and distributed in an organized way.
 The one exception that Alan made to this rule was that pregnant women were allowed into the berry patch at any time they pleased.